-Here are my tips to book cheap First, Business Class, Premium Economy or Coach long-haul flight tickets to and from anywhere in the world.
-These discounts are valid on all the major airlines including Delta, United, American, Qatar, Emirates, Etihad, Singapore Airlines, Hapan Airlines, British Airways and Virgin Atlantic.
+Here are my tips for booking cheap First, Business Class, Premium Economy, or Coach long-haul flight tickets to and from anywhere in the world.
+These discounts are valid on all the major airlines, including Delta, United, American, Qatar, Emirates, Etihad, Singapore Airlines, Hapan Airlines, British Airways, and Virgin Atlantic.

 1. Use A Business & First Class Specialist

 This tip is really quite simple.
 Don’t book through the airline’s website direct.
 Our flight experts will quote you cheaper for Economy, Premium Economy, Business, and First Class flights from and to anywhere in the world.